-To the extent a municipality is otherwise authorized by law to exercise the power necessary to provide the facility or service, the medical services, solid and septic waste disposal, utility services, airports, streets (including ice roads), trails, transportation facilities, wharves, harbors and other marine facilities outside its boundaries and may regulate their use and operation to the extent that the jurisdiction in which they are located does not regulate them.
+To the extent a municipality is otherwise authorized by law to exercise the power necessary to provide the facility or service, the municipality may provide parks, playgrounds, cemeteries, emergency medical services, solid and septic waste disposal, utility services, airports, streets (including ice roads), trails, transportation facilities, wharves, harbors and other marine facilities outside its boundaries and may regulate their use and operation to the extent that the jurisdiction in which they are located does not regulate them.
 A regulation adopted under this section must state that it applies outside the municipality.

-- (b) A municipality may adopt an ordinance to protect its water supply and watershed, and may enforce the ordinance exercised inside the boundaries of another municipality, the approval of the other municipality must be given by ordinance. - © This section applies to home rule and general law municipalities.
+- (b) A municipality may adopt an ordinance to protect its water supply and watershed, and may enforce the ordinance outside its boundaries.
+Before this power may be exercised inside the boundaries of another municipality, the approval of the other municipality must be given by ordinance. - (c) This section applies to home rule and general law municipalities.

-Section 3.
+Section 2.
 Procedure.